 ExtremeVPN offers a reliable method of safeguarding your data from ISPs.
 It encrypts your activity and creates a secure connection between your device and the server.
 Doing so protects your internet browsing from outside observers.
 Your ISP cannot see the websites you visit or the content of your communications.

 ExtremeVPN keeps your data secure and confidential.
-It masks and encrypts you when you use public Wi-Fi networks.
+It protects you when you use public Wi-Fi networks.
 It secures your online activities, IP address, and browsing behavior while browsing from less secure areas.
 This ensures that your ISP and any third parties will not have access to your personal information and sensitive data.

 FAQs